Kayleigh Bell, Associate, Divorce & Family Team

-The Summer holidays are here, a time to sit back, relax and experience some much needed free time with your kids, no better time for fun in the sun.
+The Summer holidays are here, a time to sit back, relax and experience some much needed free time with your children, no better time for fun in the sun.
 However, for separated parents this can also mean a time of added stress or potential conflict.
-With the right advice these difficult situations can be managed.
+With the right advice these difficult situations can be managed or indeed avoided.

-We are often asked whether a parent will have to seek the permission of their ex-partner to take their children abroad and what the potential consequences may be for leaving the UK without it.
+We are often asked whether a parent will have to seek the permission of their ex-partner (other parent of the children) to take their children abroad and what the potential consequences may be for leaving the country (Jurisdiction of England and Wales) without it.

 The guidance below explains the law and our Hay & Kilner Divorce & Family Team are happy to assist in advising how this might apply in your circumstances.
 Generally, there is an amicable way forward with the right approach so that all parties may enjoy time with the children stress free.